apache/datafusion-comet/README.md

 [Comet Benchmarking Guide](https://datafusion.apache.org/comet/contributor-guide/benchmarking.html).
 We encourage you to run your own benchmarks.

-## Use Existing Hardware
+## Use Commodity Hardware

-Comet leverages your existing hardware infrastructure, eliminating the need for costly hardware upgrades or specialized hardware accelerators.
+Comet leverages commodity hardware, eliminating the need for costly hardware upgrades or specialized hardware accelerators, such as GPUs or FGPA.
 By maximizing the utilization of commodity hardware, Comet ensures cost-effectiveness and scalability for your Spark deployments.

 ## Spark Compatibility